HL7/emedicinal-product-info/input/pagecontent/gettingstarted.md

    [ePI Type 4 HTML Example](https://build.fhir.org/ig/HL7/emedicinal-product-info/examples.html)

-4. **Examine the underlying FHIR XML or JSON ePI**
+3. **Examine the underlying FHIR XML or JSON ePI**
   These are examples of the ePI in its raw XML and JSON format.
+Review the XML (or JSON) example that corresponds to your selected use case and ePI Type:

    [ePI Type 1 XML example](https://build.fhir.org/ig/HL7/emedicinal-product-info/Bundle-examples.html)